Water Resources Center (WRC)

 Flood Risk Management graphic describing shared responsibility

-The Water Resources Center provides enterprise-level support to important programs such as the National Flood Risk Management Program, Floodplain Management Services and Silver Jackets that allow USACE to work with partners to manage flood risk and water resources.
+The Water Resources Center provides enterprise-level support to important programs such as the National Flood Risk Management, Silver Jackets, Floodplain Management Services and Flood Damage Data Collection.

 Floodplain Management Services Program